Arsick History, Family Crest & Coats of Arms

 The surname Arsick was first found in Norfolk at Southacre, a parish, in the union of Swaffham, hundred of South Greenhoe.
 The church located here is of particular significance to the family.
 "The church contains portions in the three styles of English architecture, with a square embattled tower; at the east end of the north aisle is a chapel, in which is the effigy of a Knight Templar, supposed to represent Sir Eudo Harsick, who died in 1292, and by whom it is thought the church was erected."

 Early History of the Arsick family

-Another 271 words (19 lines of text) covering the years 1510, 1600, 1552, 1455 and 1487 are included under the topic Early Arsick History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Arsick research.
+Another 136 words (10 lines of text) covering the years 1510, 1600, 1552, 1455 and 1487 are included under the topic Early Arsick History in all our PDF Extended History products and printed products wherever possible.

 Arsick Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Arsick has been recorded under many different variations, including Harsick, Hartsick, Arsick, Harsigg, Arsigg, Harsike, Hasick, Hawsick, Hausick and many more.

 Early Notables of the Arsick family (pre 1700)